 Matty takes a look at Jim Wynorski’s eclectic, genre-hopping delight.

-Paring down a sweeping, epically-themed tale of loss, redemption, and personal discovery into what’s virtually a chamber piece with gunplay, Wynorski’s gorgeously shot offering finds Carol Alt’s grieving, put-upon housewife experiencing a night from hell.
+Paring down a sweeping, epically-themed tale of loss, redemption, and personal discovery into what’s virtually a chamber piece with gunplay, Wynorski’s gorgeously shot offering finds a grieving, put-upon housewife (Carol Alt, in a role initially earmarked for Shannon Tweed) experiencing a night from hell.
 Having just shot her abusive cop hubby (a nasty yet subtly tragic turn from Fred Olen Ray regular Tim Abell — his first of six appearances under Wynorski’s direction as of this writing), Alt’s clean-up operation goes haywire when John Laughlin’s cybernetic super-soldier stumbles into her bucolic home seeking sanctuary, chased by a gang of government-appointed mercenaries led by the original Deathstalker’s Rick Hill.

 Despite boasting a fruity supporting cast that features lively turns from Zach Galligan, an eye patch-wearing Corey Feldman, and such eternally awesome Wynorski stalwarts as Arthur Roberts, Jay Richardson, Ross Hagen, Melissa Brasselle, and John Terlesky (a neat bit of symmetry with the aforementioned Hill — Terlesky had, of course, inherited the Deathstalker mantle in Wynorski’s superior follow-up), Storm Trooper is Alt and Laughlin’s show.
 Bolstered by T.L.
 Lankford’s thoughtful script, Alt conveys the angst of a woman broken by the death of her son with heart-wrenching power, and Laughlin treads a delicate, hypnotically contrasting line between Blade Runner (1982) esque flutters of existentialism and bruising, Arnie-tinged arse-kicking.
 A trained martial artist in real life, Laughlin’s scenes of hand-to-hand combat give vintage Seagal a run for their money in the bone-breaking department and Wynorski stages them with aplomb.
 In fact, the sequence in which the Crimes of Passion (1984) star dispatches three mercs in a single long take ranks as one of the greatest moments Wynorski has ever crafted, second only to the infamous It’s a Wonderful Life (1946)/Night of the Living Dead (1968) mash-up in 976-EVIL II (1991) in terms of spectacle.
 Incidentally, the stock footage-loving Wynorski also cribs the motorbike chase from that particular offering, cleverly repurposing it here to enhance Storm Trooper’s already impressive action quotient.